OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/19 November 2005.md

 ## Esoteric Work & Personal Development

 - SD is being tested; sincerity is essential for growth.
-- Individual work is emphasized: "10 percent inspiration and 90 percent hard work."
 - **Poltergeist** phenomena suggested as a research topic for understanding odd sightings.
 - **Genies** (wish-granting) are obtainable through "sweat"—symbolizing hard work.
 - "If you set the terms, you receive the payoff"—warning against ego-driven paths.